lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Verse 1.**

-1\.A cheering thought for sinners.
+1\.
+A cheering thought for sinners.
 If God knew them not perfectly, how could he have prepared a perfect salvation for them?

-2\.A comfortable truth for saints.
-"Your heavenly Father knoweth that ye have need of all these things."— *G.R.*
+2\.
+A comfortable truth for saints.
+"Your heavenly Father knoweth that ye have need of all these things."— *G. R.*

 **Verses 1-5.** In these verses we have God's Omniscience,

-1\.Described.
+1\.
+Described.

 a) As observing minute and comparatively unimportant actions: "My downsitting and uprising."